rhysd/neovim-component/README.md

 - Notify of screen-size changes:

 When some process has changed the screen-size **you must notify the `screen`**.
 The internal `<canvas>` element has a fixed size and must update itself if there are size changes.
-Call `screen.checkShouldResize()` if the screen size may have changed
-Note that you need not care about `resize` event of `<body>` element.  `<neovim-editor>` component automatically detects this particular resize event and updates automatically. `screen.checkShouldResize()` will simply be ignored if nothing has actually changed.
+Call `screen.checkShouldResize()` if the screen size may have changed.
+Note that you don't need to care about `resize` event of `<body>` element.  `<neovim-editor>` component automatically detects this particular resize event and updates automatically. `screen.checkShouldResize()` will simply be ignored if nothing has actually changed.

 ```javascript
 const editor = document.getElementById('neovim').editor;